smahaffie/Chicago_HS_Finder/README.md

-main - school ID, school name, school category, school CPS-assigned rating FOT - school ID, freshman on track rate, and number of freshman websites - school id and website address (contains all CPS schools)
+main - school ID, school name, school category, school CPS-assigned rating FOT - school ID, freshman on track rate, and number of freshman websites - school id and website address (contains all CPS schools) averages - statistic (mean act score, college enrollment rate, etc.) and its corresponding city-wide average for 2015 based on the entries in our database

 The file gen_table.txt contains the SQL code that we used to create the tables in sqlite.
 We then used the .import command to import the csvs directly into the SQL tables.
 All of our files are bar-delimited.